myelonka/earnit/README.txt

 STUFF TO FIX:

-18-10-2017 / Mati:
-- earnit-logo.png link doesn't work (not clickable; something to do with display property on the anchor)

 20-10-2017 / Mati:
 - $current only works when there is a '?' at the end of url

+05-11-2017 / Mati:
+- edit profile page - how to fucking find user id to update data?

 SECONDARY TASKS: